fabrizio-tedeschi/Web-development-course/README.md

 ### [03.5] Objects

 * Objects
+* Object copy and comparison
 * Objects methods and constructor
-* Object copy and conversion
 * Garbage collector

 > Chapter from 4.1 to 4.8 [JavaScript.info](https://javascript.info/)